changliu98/AssemblageDocs/docs/source/dataset.rst

 The dataset is distributed in the following format:

 #.
-A compressed file containing the binaries
+A compressed file of the binaries
 #.
-A SQLite database containing the metadata of the binaries
+A SQLite database containing the metadata (GitHub url, functions address, source codes, etc.) of the binaries

 .. image:: assets/sqlite_schema.png
   :width: 800